bayertom/IHFL/readme.md

 	+fc=val

-In our paper, fc refers to the maximum surface complexity (a maximum acceptable notch or protrusion).
+In our paper, fc refers to the maximum surface complexity (a maximum acceptable notch or protrusion), if the switch -n is enabled.
 A typical value used for point clouds acquired by ALS is 1-5cm.

 Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm